Jessup Moot Court

 Participants will learn how to research legal questions and how to draft legal texts in English.
 They will deepen their knowledge of international law, and improve their rhetorical skills significantly.
 Furthermore, participants will demonstrate their skills in various trial pleadings at international law firms in Frankfurt, Vienna and Munich (all expenses covered), and will compete against other teams at the National Rounds in Erlangen (also all expenses covered) and - if the team qualifies for it - at the International Rounds in Washington D.C.

-If you study law or governance and if you are interested in public international law, we strongly encourage you to apply for the Jessup 2020/2021.
+If you study law or governance and if you are interested in public international law, we strongly encourage you to apply for the Jessup 2025/2026.
 Your application should consist of a short letter of motivation in English, your current CV in English, your current academic transcript, your current confirmation of enrolment, and any other document which you consider to be supportive for your application.
+Application deadline is 15th June 2024.
 Please send your application in one pdf file only by e-mail to jessup@uni-passau.de.

 If you have any further questions, please do not hesitate to contact us at jessup@uni-passau.de.